Hardlymoving repairs and flips Toyota Camrys and has written extensively about these dependable cars.

-- Removal of this bolt will be necessary to allow the Guide Rail to move when pulling out the Door Latch.
+- You need to remove this bolt to allow the guide rail to move when you pull out the door latch.

 - Use a Torx Socket to remove the Door Latch Screws.

-The Rear Window Door Frame is the only object that obstructs the removal of the Door Latch.
-By having the Window Guide Rail unbolted, the guide can be pushed inwards while the Door Latch is pulled out via the door access hole.
-By viewing your progress through one of the access holes, position the Door Latch (while the Window Guide is pushed inwards) so that it clears the guide.
+The rear window door frame is the only object left that obstructs the removal of the door latch.
+Since the window guide rail is unbolted, you can push the guide rail inwards while you pull the door latch out via the door access hole.
+While pushing in on the window guide, and watching your progress through one of the access holes, position the door latch so that it clears the guide.

-- Either the removal or unbolting of the Door Latch will allow access to the rear Door Handle Mounting Bolt.
-Pulling off the 'Child Lock Switch' rubber cover provides one path.
-Access to the front bolt can be performed through one of the door's access hole.
+- Either removing or unbolting the door latch will allow access to the rear door handle mounting Bolt.
+Pulling off the "Child Lock Switch" rubber cover provides one path.
+You can access the front bolt through one of the door's access holes.

-- If a new replacement Door Latch was purchased, the latch is probably missing the Door Lock Actuator assembly.
-The Lock Actuator from the old Door Latch must be transferred to the new latch (no photos).
+- If you bought a new replacement door latch, it is probably missing the door lock actuator assembly.
+The lock actuator from the old door latch must be transferred to the new latch (no photos).

-- There are three screws that secures the Lock Actuator to the Door Latch.
+- Three screws secure the lock actuator to the door latch.
 In addition, there is a small control lever that must be removed from the latch.

-- The Door Lock Actuator Assembly must first be removed from the Dock Latch.
-There are 3 screws and control lever that must be removed (no photo).
+- First, remove the door lock actuator assembly from the dock latch.
+There are three screws and a control lever that must be removed (no photo).

-- The Actuator Assembly Covers are glued together.
-Use either a small chisel or wide flat head screw driver with a hammer to separate the covers.
+- The actuator assembly covers are glued together.
+Use either a small chisel or a wide flat-head screwdriver with a hammer to separate the covers.

 - Remove the exposed motor from the assembly.

-- Slip off the worm gear from the motor shaft.
+- Slip the worm gear off of the motor shaft.